jasp-stats/jasp-desktop/Desktop/resources/help/Batch.md

 ## Options

-*Keep JASP open afterwards* leaves the JASP that was started open at the end instead of closing it, so you can look at the result yourself.
+*Open a JASP window for each data file* shows the JASP that is started and leaves it open at the end instead of closing it, so you can look at the result yourself.
 This works for a folder too, but do keep in mind what it means there: every data file gets its own JASP and they all stay open, so a folder of twenty data files leaves you with twenty JASPs running at the same time.
 They are also started all at once rather than one after the other, since none of them ever finishes on its own.

 Note that this is also the one case where the batch takes the focus: a JASP meant to stay open should be one you can get at.
 See *While it runs* below.